stevenkolawole/Sign-Language-to-Speech-with-DeepStack-Custom-API/README.md

 ```
   python livefeed_detection.py
 ```
-My default port is 88.
+My default port number is 88.
 To specify the port on which DeepStack server is running, run this instead;
 ```
   python livefeed_detection.py --deepstack-port port_number
 ```